Here I Can Make My Own Future

-We moved after that, to another city, to Basra, to live with our extended family.
+After that, we moved to Basra to live with our extended family.
 In 2009, we applied for a visa to come to the US.
-When it was approved, they said we had six months to use this visa, otherwise we would miss it.
+When it was approved, they said we had six months to use this visa, otherwise, we would miss it.
 But when it got approved, it did not include my brother, Mohammed, so my mother would not leave Iraq.
 She said no, he has to be with us.
 So we waited for another visa.
 From 2009 to 2015, we waited.

 We arrived in the US on August 21, 2016.
 I still remember the night we flew into LAX airport.
 We saw the lights, and I thought, wow, that’s the United States.
 It’s not the same as in the movies.

 We didn’t have anything to start with.
 It’s very hard, to start with nothing.

 We went to the Social Security office the next day to finish all the paperwork.
 We had a little money that we brought with us to just live for a couple of months.
 We got some food stamps and some cash just to survive.
 But then they told us that “we will cut off your food stamps and your cash so you need to start working and make some money.”

 There are many things I miss from my country.
 I miss my room.
 I had a dream bedroom.
 Here in America, the 5 of us live in a 2 bedroom apartment.
 So I sleep in the living room.
 I miss my friends and my home.
 When we first arrived, I was very homesick.
 I asked my family, “Why did you bring me here?
 I have no future.”
 I could not see my future.

 But now, I see that I had no future over there.

 I started work first as a nanny and was so proud when I earned my first paycheck.
 I learned some English letters from the kids.
 I liked it, so after that, I started taking English classes with my family.